 I used to think yoga was all about accomplishing the goal of a posture.
 Can’t kick my leg out in Standing Head to Knee?
 Work to kick the leg out in Standing Head to Knee.
-Can’t get my hips to touch the floor in Fixed Firm or Hero Pose?
-Work to get the hips to the floor.
+Can’t lift up in Side Crow?
+Work to get the feet off the floor in Side Crow.
 Can’t get into Lotus?
 Work to get into Lotus.
 It was all goals, all the time.
 And some days, or weeks, or even months at a time, it can still feel like that to me.

 But, having been at this for quite some time, I know without a doubt that it’s not about the goals of each posture and realizing them within my own body.
 In fact, it’s never really been about that at all.

 The reason I am so sure of this, is that I have hit goals within a posture that I never believed I could, and, yes, each one of these moments was awesome and memorable and something I am proud of, and, yet… there was still more to learn.
 There was a next step or a posture similar, yet more involved that could be sought out and cultivated within the body and the mind.
 So, even though I was excited to achieve a goal, there were new dreams to dream once the goal was achieved.